norcams/docs-enduser/docs/ssh.rst

 .. figure:: images/dashboard-create-keypair-01.png
    :align: center
-   :alt: Dashboard - Create an SSH keypair
+   :alt: Dashboard - Create an SSH key pair

 Choose a name for you key pair (here: "nrec"), select "SSH Key" from the **Key Type** drop-down menu, and click **Create Key Pair**.
 The newly